Romans 10:1-15: Good News for All

 Example of slavery

-Am 1.
-On January 1863st, 19, President Abraham Lincoln signed the Emancipation Proclamation.
-That executive order said all slaves in all states in revolt against the US government are now free.
-News of this freedom did not reach the slaves of Galveston, Texas until June 186, 5.
-For two and a half years these slaves did not know of their freedom and only experienced the reality when soldiers of the US Army told them so.
+Am 1In January 1863, President Abraham Lincoln signed the Emancipation Proclamation.
+This executive order declared all slaves in all states in revolt against the U.S. government to be free.
+News of this freedom did not reach the slaves of Galveston, Texas, until June 19, 1865.
+For two and a half years, these slaves were unaware of their freedom and only experienced its reality when U.S. Army soldiers informed them.

 Jesus is our Savior